jotredi/Graph_Algorithms/README.md

 * `path(u, w)`: find shortest path between u-w and return the sequence of vertices representing shorest path u-v1-v2-…-vn-w.
 * `path_size()`: return the path cost associated with the shortest path.

+## A* Algorithm

+A* Algorithm is an extension to the Dijkstra's algorithm by using a [heuristic](https://en.wikipedia.org/wiki/Heuristic) function in the cost calculation.
+The total cost of a node `n` to the goal is now defined as `f` = `g` (path cost from start to `n`) + `h` (estimated cost from `n` to the goal).

+This total cost is considered when deciding the next node to be expanded so the algorithm will expand to the node that makes more progress to the goal, leading in a faster path calculation with lower number of expansions.

+### Heuristic function

+The heuristic function gives an approximation of the path cost from a node `n` to the goal.

+This function could be the [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance) between the considered node and the position of the goal or other functions like the [Manhattan distance](https://en.wikipedia.org/wiki/Taxicab_geometry) if the search space is a grid.

+### A_star Class

+The A* Algorithm is implemented in `A_star.cpp`.
+This algorithm searches a shortest path in a graph represented with the Graph Class defined above where each node represents an (x, y) position.

+* `search(graph, nodes, u , w)`: finds a shortest path from node `u` to `w` in the `graph` structure where each node (x,y) position is stored in the vector `nodes`.
+It returns the final cost to the goal.
+* `get_path(start, goal)`: returns path sequence of nodes from `start` to `goal`.
+* `heuristic(x, y, goal)`: returns the Euclidean distance from (x, y) to goal.

 ## Minimum Spanning Tree
 Implementation of a minimum spanning tree (MST) algorithm for a weighted undirected graph.
 Concretely, I make use of the Prim's Algorithm, which is faster in dense Graphs.